DaveSkender/Stock.Indicators/docs/_indicators/Dynamic.md

 - It does not return a single incremental indicator value.
 - The first period will have a `null` value since there's not enough data to calculate.

-> :hourglass: **Convergence warning**: The first `4×N` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+>&#9886; **Convergence warning**: The first `4×N` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### DynamicResult